 - 18. After a rodeo has been approved by I.G.R.A., all printed advertising and promotional material used by a committee, management, or stock contractor to promote that rodeo shall have the official I.G.R.A. emblem displayed.
 This requirement does not permit the use of the registered trademark on products that are to be sold commercially.
-(Refer to Bylaws Article XIV) . - All I.G.R.A. sanctioned rodeos must show proof of public liability insurance.
-I.G.R.A. shall be shown as an additional insured party on the policy. - Entry fees will be Seventeen Dollars (\$17.00) per event/per day/per contestant.
+(Refer to Bylaws Article XIV). - 19.
+All I.G.R.A. sanctioned rodeos must show proof of public liability insurance.
+I.G.R.A. shall be shown as an additional insured party on the policy. - 20.
+Entry fees will be Seventeen Dollars (\$17.00) per event/per day/per contestant.
 Entry fees will be disbursed as follows: Fifteen Dollars (\$15.00) to go to contestant prize money and Two Dollars (\$2.00) to be held in escrow by I.G.R.A. to be used as prize money for the International Finals Rodeo.
 All of the Two Dollars (\$2.00) portion of contestant entry fees designated to be held in escrow by I.G.R.A. shall be paid to I.G.R.A. within seven (7) days after the completion of the rodeo.
-In the event there is no International Finals Rodeo held, refer to Standing Rule XI.
-Section 6, for disbursement of these funds. - 21.
-Each rodeo shall have the following rodeo personnel wearing shirt designs approved by the I.G.R.A.
-Board of Directors, or the following colored vests: - A. Judges RED. - B. Arena Director and Asst.
-Arena Director BLUE. - C. Rodeo Director and Asst.
-Rodeo Director BLACK. - D. Secretaries and Scorekeepers ORANGE. - E. Timers YELLOW.
-F. Chute Coordinator - GREEN. - II.
-GENERAL RULES - All contestants must be of legal age (21) as prescribed by Federal Regulations. - All participants must fill out completely the standard entry and liability waiver form.
-There is no liability insurance provided for participants by I.G.R.A. or the host rodeo association and/or rodeo sponsor.
-Contestants agree to abide by the rules and regulations of I.G.R.A.
+In the event there is no International Finals Rodeo held, refer to Standing Rule XIII, Section 6, for disbursement of these funds. - 21.
+All prepaid monies are eligible for refund at the discretion of the Hosting Association if notified prior to close of registration. - Each rodeo shall have the following rodeo personnel wearing shirt designs approved by the I.G.R.A.
+Board of Directors, or the following colored vests: - Judges RED. - Arena Director and Asst.
+Arena Director BLUE. - Rodeo Director and Asst.
+Rodeo Director BLACK.
+Secretaries and Scorekeepers ORANGE.
+Timers YELLOW.
+Chute Coordinator GREEN.